 From the very beginning of our hiking together, Hendrix has had maturity about him.
 He always knows where I am.
 He always knows the way home.
 He always stays on

 the trail; following the leave it command to a tee.
 I know that I am partial, but I have had many, many dogs through the years, and Hendrix is one in a million!
 He passed his therapy dog testing with flying colors.
 Then he completed, and receive his AKC Canine Good Citizen certificate.
 This dog will forever and always be my #1 hiking partner, and canine best friend!!
 It is believed, because of litter mates testing, and his personality, body type, and thick coat, that he is part Akita and part American Staffshire Terrier.
-Hendrix is 3.5 years old, so we still have a lot of adventures to go on!
+It is believed that Hendrix was born in May of 2013!

 Lady Bonnie is our little beautiful ball of energy!
 She keeps teamHWH on our toes!
 Bonnie found her way into my home, by way of an amazing rescue out of Scottsdale, Arizona.
 At the time, I was working 12-13 hour days, 3-5 times a week.
 I wanted Hendrix to have another dog to play with when I was beat after work.
 We definitely got that!
 To this day, they rock the house with those shenanigans.
 Bonnie gets to join us on several hikes, but she will most likely never be the same level of a hiking dog as Hendrix.
 Time will tell.
 She gets to be on the leash a lot more than Hendrix, as her prey drive is strong, and her love of anyone and everyone is very exuberant on the trails.
 (Obnoxious, actually!)
-We are patient with her, as she is a very determined young dog.
-Jury is still out on her, as she is only a 2.5 years old.
+We are patient with her, as she is a very determined dog.
+Bonnie was born in May of 2014..
 Bonnie’s momma is part pit bull, and because of how Bonnie “bounces” and other behaviors, it is believed she is pit bull/boxer mix.